 The gentle environment and home-like routines protect the children’s senses, allowing them to develop at their own pace.
 The simple toys make more demands on the children’s imagination than more formed alternatives and make play much more active, exercising and developing the imagination.

 At playgroup, the environment is prepared to meet the child’s nature and needs.
 We aim to create a warm homelike atmosphere.
 Their dream-quality and timelessness is nurtured in a rhythmic and joyous environment, together with other families who are also striving for a wholesome and beautiful space for their children to enjoy.

 Bearing in mind that a child is a total sense organ, we place a great importance in what we surround the child with.
 Natural materials and simple toys are provided at playgroup because they have an inherent beauty and are a valued part of our environment.
 They can be used freely in any play and can take on many forms and uses.
 In addition they can be ‘put together’ in an infinite number of ways.

 Our playgroup is guided by two volunteer leaders who are dedicated to creating a nourishing environment for children and parents alike.

 Louise has always had a passion for early childhood education and caring for children.
-She has been attending playgroup with her daughter Tora since 2013, and she has been leading the Wednesday playgroup (ably assisted by Tora) since October 2016.
-On other days of the week, Louise works as an architect, takes a keen interest in crafts; she enjoys swimming and the indulgence of burying herself in a good book!
+She has completed the Early Childhood Foundation and Art of Caring courses at Rudolf Steiner College, and is currently studying their Anthroposophy course.
+Louise attended playgroup with her daughter Tora from 2013 and has been leading one of the weekly playgroups since October 2016.
+On other days of the week, Louise works as an architect, and takes a keen interest in crafts.